HPH-Fabrication-Addins/cinx-api-docs/source/includes/_vendors.md

 ```
  `GET`

-This request will be used to get a value to be used in the number field of a new vendor.
+This endpoint will be used to get a value to be used in the number field of a new vendor.

 **Notes**